Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - Set the resource group to the **retailtemplate\_resourcegroup** which we created, by selecting the radio button ***Use existing***

 - Click **Create** in the bottom left corner of the blade

+- Wait for the Azure Data Lake Store to be created

 Now that the Azure Data Lake Store has been created we need to collect some information about it for other services like Azure Data Factory.